ajaykumar911/android_apps_concepts/README.md

 Testing and Quality Assurance: Perform a final round of testing and quality assurance to ensure a smooth user experience.

-# 7. Deployment to the Google Play Store
+# g.
+Deployment to the Google Play Store

 Deploying your app to the Google Play Store is the final step: